 Welcome to Dynamic Beaters

 Thank you to all who have made this possible.
 The patented Flexible Beaters are designed to improve Drummers ergonomics when performing.
 The first of its kind in the world!
 The FlexBeater makes for a smooth response with any conventional pedal.
-There is a slight flexion in the beater and that provides an enhanced rebound which just plain feels good and gives a nice open tone on the bass drum.
+There is a slight flexion in the beater and that provides an enhanced rebound and shock absorption which just plain feels good and gives a nice open tone on the bass drum.
 Your engineers will love it too.
 There are several weights and degrees of flexion to choose from.
 Feel The Flex! #flexbeater

 Inventor of the Patented Flexible Bass Drum Beater